RobotLeopard86/CacaoEngine/CONTRIBUTING.md

 * Zig

 ## Installing Make
 GNU Make should be pre-installed on your GNU/Linux distro.
 If it isn't, you should be able to install it from your package manager.
-Windows users can use [Chocolatey](https://chocolatey.org/) to install GNU Make with this command: `choco install make`, and macOS users can install it with brew, with this command: `brew install make`.
+Windows users can use [Chocolatey](https://chocolatey.org/) to install it, and you can use Homebrew to install it if on macOS.

 ## Installing Zig
 While not required, the default compiler is Zig's C/C++ compiler (but this can be overriden with the `c` and `cpp` flags in the top-level Makefile).
-Download Zig [here](https://ziglang.org/download/) or install from your package manager.
+Download Zig [here](https://ziglang.org/download/) or install from your package manager **(Warning: There is currently not a package available on Debian and derivative distros, so you will likely need to use their standalone package)**.
 Make sure the `zig` executable is in your PATH environment variable so that Make can locate it.

 ## Makefile
 It is **HIGHLY RECOMMENDED** to use `make help` prior to using the Makefile in this project, as it does not function identically to other Make-based projects.